 I think it’s safe to say that the RPG genre isn’t exactly a dying breed.
 We have your standard RPG games like the Vampyr, JRPG like Star Ocean, SRPG like Achtung!
 Cthulu Tactics, and ARPG games such as Titan Quest.
-Due to the vast numbers of games out there which fall into these categories, a game has to be special and contain something memorable in order for it to stand out these days.
+Due to the vast numbers of games out there that fall into these categories, a game has to be special and contain something memorable in order for it to stand out these days.
 YIIK: A Postmodern RPG stands out within the crowd, but is it for the wrong reasons?

 At its core, YIIK is a turn-based RPG with comedic and real-life elements as we take an adventure in 1999 America (which is a nice change from fantastical lands and times).
 However, the game does something I’ve not seen for a while which is both intuitive and frustrating at the same time.
 But, does that affect my enjoyment?
 Let’s find out…

 Instead of our protagonist being a well-known knight or bounty hunter, Alex is your bog-standard American.
 He grew up in a small town, left to go to college, and returned upon completing his courses.
 However, upon his return to his family home, things don’t seem right for some reason.
 One short trip to the shop to pick up some groceries for his mother will change his life in an instant!
 Upon chasing a small moustached cat through a seemingly abandoned building, Alex finds something he really wasn’t banking on finding locked away within this otherworldly residence – a girl.